 - Teaching Location: Newcastle City Campus

 |Semester 1 Credit Value:||20|

 This module forms part of the BA (Hons) Media, Communication and Cultural Studies degree.
 The module examines the relationship between representation and the production of meaning through analysis of a diverse range of contemporary socio-cultural themes, sites and texts.
-It aims to enable students to interrogate and develop a thorough understanding of the critical links between representation, identity and culture in a transnational frame.
+It aims to enable students to interrogate and develop a thorough understanding of the critical links between representation, identity and culture in a transnational and intersectional frame.

 Outline Of Syllabus